MEET THE CAST

 Grammy Award-wnning musician Randy Coryell played the piano for more than 50 years, starting as a young child.

 Randy performed more than 5,000 concerts and was involved in more than 40 album recordings for other artists.
-Randy has played for Frank Sinatra, Diana Ross, The Fifth Dimension, Oak Ridge Boys, Imperials of Nashville and many more.
-Randy was the music Director for PTL Club with Jim & Tammy Faye Bakker and has been the Music Minister for nine different religious congregations nationwide.
+Randy played for Frank Sinatra, Diana Ross, The Fifth Dimension, Oak Ridge Boys, Imperials of Nashville and many more.

 -